VPPA Annual Image Competition Rules for 20201. Eligibility:

 d.
 Schedule of credits:

-*Only your top six highest scoring entries will be considered for
+*Only your top six highest scoring eligible entries will be considered for

 Ribbons/Credits and Awards.